Will the Real sRGB Profile Please Stand Up?

 When converting an image from one ICC profile to another using the absolute colorimetric intent, the images will still look the same, as long as the source and destination profiles have the same white point.
 However, as you can see from the images above, if the profile white points of the source and destination profiles are different, conversion using the absolute colorimetric intent will indeed give very different results.

-Even though the original sRGB had a D65 white point, I think a good case can be made that it makes more sense in a D50 workflow to use D50 as the white point for sRGB, at least when using sRGB as a working space rather than a CRT monitor profile.
-But that's just my opinion.
-Also, if you examine the spreadsheet, you'll see that there is considerable variation between the profiles as to the correct XYZ values for a D65 or a D50 white point.
-The only time these differences could make any practical difference in your images is if you do an absolute colorimetric color conversion.
+If you examine the spreadsheet, you'll see that in addition to variations in the sRGB primaries, there is considerable variation between the profiles as to the correct XYZ values for a D65 or a D50 white point.
+The only time these differences could make any practical difference in your images is if you do an absolute colorimetric color conversion in a V2 workflow.

 An ICC matrix profile Tone Response Curve ("TRC") determines image tonality.
 Assigning two different profiles with the exact same matrix values, but different TRCs, means the resulting colors (abstracted from tonality, of course) are the same, but the tonality — the rate of progression from darkest darks to lightest lights — is different.